 - 1. For all authors... - (a) Do the main claims made in the abstract and introduction accurately reflect the paper's contributions and scope?
 [Yes] - (b) Did you describe the limitations of your work?
-[Yes] In section 6 - (c) Did you discuss any potential negative societal impacts of your work?
-[Yes] In section 6 - (d) Have you read the ethics review guidelines and ensured that your paper conforms to them?
+[Yes] In section 5 - (c) Did you discuss any potential negative societal impacts of your work?
+[Yes] In section 5 - (d) Have you read the ethics review guidelines and ensured that your paper conforms to them?
 [Yes] - 2.
 If you are including theoretical results... - (a) Did you state the full set of assumptions of all theoretical results?
 [Yes] - (b) Did you include complete proofs of all theoretical results?
 [Yes] In appendix A - 3.
 If you ran experiments... - (a) Did you include the code, data, and instructions needed to reproduce the main experimental results (either in the supplemental material or as a URL)?
-[Yes] Code can be found at https://lis.csail.mit.edu/noether. - (b) Did you specify all the training details (e.g., data splits, hyperparameters, how they were chosen)?
+[No] We plan, however, to open-source our code-based once cleaned. - (b) Did you specify all the training details (e.g., data splits, hyperparameters, how they were chosen)?
 [Yes] Specified in the appendix. - (c) Did you report error bars (e.g., with respect to the random seed after running experiments multiple times)?
-[No] Some plots are missing error bars.
-For the Physics-101 dataset we ran each method with 5 seeds and report the SEM. - (d) Did you include the total amount of compute and the type of resources used (e.g., type of GPUs, internal cluster, or cloud provider)?
+[Yes] We plot SEM for the video prediction results - (d) Did you include the total amount of compute and the type of resources used (e.g., type of GPUs, internal cluster, or cloud provider)?
 [Yes] We detail them in each corresponding appendix. - 4.
 If you are using existing assets (e.g., code, data, models) or curating/releasing new assets... - (a) If your work uses existing assets, did you cite the creators?
 [Yes] We do so in the appendix. - (b) Did you mention the license of the assets?
 [Yes] We do so in the appendix. - (c) Did you include any new assets either in the supplemental material or as a URL?
 [N/A] - (d) Did you discuss whether and how consent was obtained from people whose data you're using/curating?
 [N/A] - (e) Did you discuss whether the data you are using/curating contains personally identifiable information or offensive content?
 [N/A] - 5.
 If you used crowdsourcing or conducted research with human subjects... - (a) Did you include the full text of instructions given to participants and screenshots, if applicable?
 [N/A] - (b) Did you describe any potential participant risks, with links to Institutional Review Board (IRB) approvals, if applicable?
 [N/A] - (c) Did you include the estimated hourly wage paid to participants and the total amount spent on participant compensation?
 [N/A]